 The declaration lists the items in the shipment along with the item description, quantity, and value.

-Finally, when you create the label for the international shipment, ShipStation sends all the necessary order details to the carrier and the carrier automatically sends back the proper international label and, in most cases, any additional forms you'll need to include with the shipment.
+Finally, when you create the label for the international shipment, ShipStation sends all the necessary details to the carrier and the carrier automatically sends back the proper international label and, in most cases, any additional forms you'll need to include with the shipment.

 USPS labels include the customs declarations on the label and no additional forms need to be printed from ShipStation.

 Some international services that appear in the Services drop-down menu will not be valid for all international shipments.
 Services will often have restrictions based on size, weight, Ship To or Ship From address, and other factors.
 ShipStation will alert you if you attempt to get a rate or create a label using an invalid service for your shipment.

 Check with your provider for details if you are unsure which service you should use for different types of shipments.